Healthcare Identifiers Service for health professionals

 If your network organisation is becoming a seed organisation, you need to provide:

-- Application to Register a Seed Organisation form (HW018) and associated documentation
+- Application to Register a Seed Organisation form and supporting documents,

-- a letter stating the names and HPI-Os of any networks that may move with the new seed and any changes in the hierarchy structure
+- a letter with the names and HPI-Os of any networks that move with the new seed and any changes in the hierarchy structure, and

 - if applicable a letter from the previous owner agreeing to the loss of any networks moving with the new seed organisation